TomDDG/ZXPicoMD/README.md

 ## FAQ

-- SD Card access is very slow - I've tested this with ~1000 files in a single directory and it should take no longer than a second to show a directory listing.
+- Why is my SD Card slow to list the directory?
+I've tested this with ~1000 files in a single directory and it should take no longer than a second to show a directory listing.
 If you are finding access is slow, please try the following:
   - Don't put thousands of files in a single directory, try to limit it to <1000 per directory otherwise it will take a long time to find what you need as the OLED only shows 4 files per screen.
 Put the files in a-z directories as an example.
   - Copy everything off your SD Card onto a PC, reformat the SD Card and copy it all back on.
 This ensures the files are on the SD Card sequentially which speeds up access significantly.
 This also helps as I use a basic sort algorithm, if the files are already sorted this has less to do.
   - Try to use a modern Micro SD Card of at least C10 rating.
 As of writing this the cheapest cards seem to be the 32GB ones which are most likely UHS Speed Class which will work fine and way more space than you need.
 I've configured the SD Card access speed to be 12.5Mbits/s which is ~1.5MBytes/s (more like half that in reality) so anything above that in theory should be fine.